...

 Make Your Butter and Dairy Products

-At B1 of Makiba Yume Kōbō’s (まきば夢工房) Taiken kyōshitsu (体験教室), you get to make a range of dairy products such as ice cream and butter (note some aren’t from scratch).
-Each dairy-making experience takes around 20 to 30 minutes, costing from 1,000 yen to 1,500 yen per person.
+At B1 of Rokkosan Pasture’s Makiba Yume Kōbō’s (まきば夢工房) Trail Classroom (Taiken kyōshitsu, 体験教室), you get to make a range of dairy products such as ice cream and butter (note some aren’t from scratch).
+Each dairy-making experience takes about 20 to 30 minutes and costs about 2,000 yen per person.

 If interested, drop by between 10 am and 4 pm and apply!

-Note most of the experiences require two people to participate.
-Apart from cheese making that requires participants to be middle school students and above, the rest require participants to be in the fourth grade in elementary school and above.
+Note that most of the experiences require two people to participate.
+Apart from cheese making, which requires participants to be middle school students and above, the rest require participants to be in fourth grade or higher in elementary school.

-Besides dairy products, you can make your craft with the wool from the farm’s sheep!
-The activity takes around 30 – 40 minutes and costs from 1,000 yen, depending on which craft you choose to make.
+Besides dairy products, you can make your craft with the wool from the Rokkosan Farm’s sheep!
+The activity takes around 30 to 40 minutes and costs from 1,500 yen, depending on which craft you choose to make.

-Rokkōsan Pasture’s Opening Hours, Admission Fees, and Access Information
+Rokkōsan Pasture’s Opening Hours, Admission Fee, and Access Information

 • The last admission is at 4:30 pm.